narwhalacademy/zebra-crossing/README.md

 Important caveat: It’s currently possible to retrieve a list of everyone you block using the Bluesky API.

+##### Mastodon

+Mastodon has basic features to limit post visibility, filter what you see and block other user.
+On top of that, it has unique features because it’s run on a network of federated/decentralized servers (each user has to join a home server that supposedly aligns with their values).

+- **Federated/decentralized features:** Users can block all users from another server.
+Your server’s administrators can also issue a server-wide block to another server (as a user they are automatically blocked for you).
+- **Post visibility settings:** Each post can be set to `Public`, `Unlisted/Quiet Public`  (hidden from search and explore), `Follows only`.

 ##### X/Twitter

 X no longer supports third-party tools that combat harassment, and the platform’s moderation efforts have gotten lax.
 If the controls below don’t work, consider setting your profile to private and disengaging until the platform is stable again.